 Put Away Photos and Personal Items

-Similarly, you need to remove photos and other personal items that reflect your life and your personality when you decorate to sell your house in Council Bluffs.
+Similarly, you need to remove photos and other personal items that reflect your life and your personality when you decorate to sell your house in Omaha.
 You want to create a blank slate to allow buyers to envision your house as their home.
 Experts recommend that you remove “any type of family photos, anything overly personal in the home because you want to appeal to the largest demographic possible.”
 And you won’t be able to do that if evidence of your life and your personality is scattered all over your house.

 Use a Neutral Palette

 Another thing that helps to achieve that crucial blank-slate effect is using a neutral palette throughout your house.
 But that doesn’t mean you have to paint all the walls in a boring beige.
 You can also use grays and other neutral tones.
-Just keep in mind that if your goal is to decorate to sell your house in Council Bluffs, you want to appeal to as many buyers as possible – or, as the decorating pros put it, “90 percent of the people 90 percent of the time.”
+Just keep in mind that if your goal is to decorate to sell your house in Omaha, you want to appeal to as many buyers as possible – or, as the decorating pros put it, “90 percent of the people 90 percent of the time.”
 If you do want some bright color, be sure to limit it to things like paintings, accent pillows, and other accessories.

 Spruce Up the Entry